Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 |---|---|---|

-| Manual | C | Bugs are on you.
+| Manual | C | Bugs on you.
 Zero runtime overhead. |

-| Tracing GC | Java, Go, JavaScript, C# | GC pauses, more memory used than needed. |
+| Tracing GC | Java, Go, JS, C# | GC pauses, extra memory. |

-| Reference counting (+GC) | CPython, Swift, Obj-C ARC | Per-op counter bumps.
-Cycles need a backup collector. |
+| Reference counting (+GC) | CPython, Swift, ARC | Per-op counter bumps.
+Cycles need backup. |

-| Ownership | Rust | A compile-time checker.
+| Ownership | Rust | Compile-time checker.
 Steeper to learn. |

-You don’t have to like C to benefit from knowing C. Once you’ve held the manual end of the rope, you understand exactly what the GC and the ownership checker are doing for you, and what they cost.
+You don’t have to like C to benefit from knowing C. Once you’ve held the manual end of the rope, you see exactly what the GC and the ownership checker are doing for you, and what they cost.

 The Series